nexiality/documentation/quickstart/UpdateNexial.md

 Here's how:

-1. Open your browser to [https://nexiality.slack.com](https://nexiality.slack.com/)
+1. Open your browser to <a href="https://nexiality.slack.com/" class="external-link">https://nexiality.slack.com</a>
 2. If you already have an account, proceed to sign in.
-Otherwise click on [create an account](https://nexiality.slack.com//signup/) to create a free account.
+Otherwise click on
+				<a href="https://nexiality.slack.com//signup/" class="external-link">create an account</a> to create a free account.
 3. Once you've logged in, click on the "CHANNELS" link on the top-left corner of the Slack page.
 4. Search for `nexial-support` to find the channel dedicated for Nexial users.
 5. Click on the channel to join.

-Alternatively (and encouraged), you can download [the desktop or mobile version of Slack](https://slack.com/downloads).
+Alternatively (and encouraged), you can download
+<a href="https://slack.com/downloads" class="external-link">the desktop or mobile version of Slack</a>.
+The native
-The native clients provide better OS integration.
-You can also invite others to a channel by clicking on the channel name and select "Invite team members to join...":
+clients provide better OS integration.
+You can also invite others to a channel by clicking on the channel name and select "Invite team members to join...":<br/>
 ![join](image/UpdateNexial_05.png)

-**Any Nexial related questions, comments, suggestions, criticism, discussions, etc. are welcome in the [#nexial-support channel](https://nexiality.slack.com/messages/C9QH23P0U).
-All good common sense and [netiquettes](http://www.dictionary.com/browse/netiquette) enforced.**
+**Any Nexial related questions, comments, suggestions, criticism, discussions, etc. are welcome in the <a href="https://nexiality.slack.com/messages/C9QH23P0U" class="external-link">#nexial-support channel</a> All good common sense and <a href="http://www.dictionary.com/browse/netiquette" class="external-link">netiquettes</a> enforced.**